PFA Coaching Project

 Based on the observation, reflective conversation takes place between the coach and teacher to decide whether or not the goal has been accomplished, is in process, or if the action plan needs to be revised.

 For the 2019-2020 school year, the PFA Coaching Project began using an online professional learning platform where coaches and teachers meet virtually to work on the PBC cycle.
-Coaches also use the platform to facilitate knowledge and skill building sessions, as well as networking opportunities, for all teachers participating in the PFA Coaching Project.
 The online platform was customized by ECPL to contain tools and resources that support PBC – including a needs assessment, information about goal setting and action planning, and guidance for reflective conversations within collaborative partnerships.
 Mechanisms for data collection are also built into the platform for evaluation purposes.

 ECPL is committed to ensuring the services offered through the PFA Coaching Project support sustainable reflective practice that drives continuous quality improvement and results in high quality outcomes for early childhood educators, children, and their families.